pingpong-labs/modules/README.md

 ### Folder Structure

-  Note: now, the naming of module using capitalize mode.
-For example, Blog, News, Shop, etc.
+  Now, naming modules must use a capital letter on the first letter.
+For example: Blog, News, Shop, etc.

   ```
   app/